enginecommerce/engine-flight-manual/products/edit.md

       - instruction: In order to save the image to the product, you must open the image in the edit image page to attach it to a variant or all variants, add text for optional organization
         image: /assets/images/mockdown/draft2/images/images_list_out_dark_edit_button_dark.jpg

-      - instruction: Once you click edit, the image edit page will open allowing to you attach your image to specific or all the variants.
-The image won't be saved until its attached to a variant.
+      - instruction: Once you click edit, the image edit page will open allowing to you attach your image to specific or all the variants - the image won't be saved until its attached to a variant
         image: /assets/images/mockdown/draft2/images/images_variant_out_dark.jpg

       - instruction: Click Update at the bottom of the page
         image: /assets/images/mockdown/draft2/images/imags_edit_page_full_out_update_button_dark.jpg

-      - instruction: Continue uploading photos, opening them in the edit view and attaching them to variants as needed.
+      - instruction: Continue uploading photos, opening them in the edit view and attaching them to variants as needed

     - title: How to edit an image
       steps: